John Philip Sousa: Hobbies, writing and recording

 Sousa held a very low opinion of the emerging recording industry.
 He derided recordings as "canned music", a reference to the early wax cylinder records that came in can-like cylindrical cardboard boxes.
 He argued to a congressional hearing in 1906:

-Sousa's antipathy to recording was such that he did not conduct his band when it was being recorded.
+Sousa's antipathy to recording was such that he very rarely conducted his band when it was being recorded.
 Nevertheless, the band made numerous recordings, the earliest being issued on cylinders by several companies, followed by many recordings on discs by the Berliner Gramophone Company and its successor, the Victor Talking Machine Company (later RCA Victor).
 The Berliner recordings were conducted by Henry Higgins (one of Sousa's cornet soloists) and Arthur Pryor (Sousa's trombone soloist and assistant conductor).
 Sousa claimed that he had "never been in the gramophone company's office in my life".

-Sousa did conduct a few of the Victor recordings, but most were conducted by Pryor, Herbert L. Clarke, Edwin H. Clarke, Walter B. Rogers (who had also been a cornet soloist with Sousa), Rosario Bourdon, Josef Pasternack, or Nathaniel Shilkret.
+Sousa conducted a few of the Victor recordings but most were conducted by Pryor, Herbert L. Clarke, Edwin H. Clarke, Walter B. Rogers (who had also been a cornet soloist with Sousa), Rosario Bourdon, Josef Pasternack, or Nathaniel Shilkret.
 Details of the Victor recordings are available in the external link below to the EDVR.

+After the introduction of electrical recording in 1925 Sousa changed his mind about phonograph records.
+After a demonstration of the Orthophonic Victrola on October 6, 1925, at the Waldorf-Astoria Hotel he said, "[Gentlemen], that is a band.
+This is the first time I have ever heard music with any soul to it produced by a mechanical talking machine."

-Sousa also appeared with his band in newsreels and on radio broadcasts, beginning with a 1929 nationwide broadcast on NBC.
-In 1999, "Legacy" Records released some of his historic recordings on CD.
+Sousa refused to appear on radio broadcasts for many years, but relented beginning with a 1929 nationwide broadcast.

 John Philip Sousa Award

 Even after his death, Sousa continues to be remembered as "The March King" through the John Philip Sousa Foundation.
 The non-profit organization, founded in 1981, recognizes one superior student in marching band for "musicianship, dependability, loyalty, and cooperation."

 The John Philip Sousa Foundation provides awards, scholarships, and projects such as The Sudler Trophy, The Sudler Shield, The Sudler Silver Scroll, The Sudler Flag of Honor, The Historic Roll of Honor, The Sudler Cup, The Hawkins Scholarship, National Young Artists, The National Community Band, and The Junior Honor Band Project.
 He won many honorable awards across his lifetime.